What are typical UK & Global WAN costs?

 The answer depends on the technology, access medium and managed services.
 Broadband based Internet VPNs begin at £50 per month with Global MPLS, VPLS and SD-WAN Ethernet connectivity starting at approx £300 through to well over £1000 per month in certain regions.

 How to align WAN provider & vendor capability with your own business goals?

+Deciding between WAN providers and establishing which vendors to engage is becoming increasingly difficult.
 Saving money on network operations is a high-level goal and could potentially result in negative consequences without the correct analysis.
 The perception of WAN technology vs. pricing?
-At the most high level, there’s the perceived cost of the technology services.
-In general, the market supports the notion that using Internet connectivity with VPN security (IPSec) is the most cost-effective solution to meet a tight budget.
+At the most high level, there's the perceived cost of the technology services.
+In general, the market supports the notion that using Internet connectivity with Software-Defined WAN & VPN security (IPSec) is the most cost-effective solution to meet a tight budget.

 What about the IPSec VPN?

 The Internet VPN is experiencing somewhat of a resurgence due to the popularity of BYOD (Bring your own Device), remote working and public based cloud computing.
 In the late 1990s and early 2000s, the Internet VPN became an attractive alternative to Frame Relay and ATM .
 The Enterprise had become used to paying relatively high premiums.
 The realising that businesses could leverage their Internet connectivity for WAN services created a new market.

 Today, public based IP VPN is viewed as a basic cost effective method of securing networking devices, home workers and small branch offices.
 I freely admit that this view is very generalist as there are multiple large organisations using IPSec solutions but the market view is one of specific use cases with the perception of low cost.